HPV is a viral infection that commonly causes skin or mucous membrane growth (warts).

 However, if a girl or woman is already infected with a type of HPV, the vaccine will not prevent the disease from that type.

 The vaccine is also recommended for girls and women 13 through 26 years of age who did not receive it when they were younger.

 The HPV vaccine is given in a 3-dose series:

 3rd Dose: 6 months after Dose 1

-If you suspect that you might have contracted a STD, you can do a self-test quiz – the STD Quiz.
+To learn more about STDs, you can do a quiz – the STD Quiz.